 Also referred to as David Citroën, he was a cousin of André Citroën, the founder of the famous French marque.
 In 1900, David Citroen employed a salesman in London who raced Minerva cars and introduced many new clients to the fold.
 He became quite well known as a champion driver and rather moreso for later endevours.
 His name was Charles S. Rolls.

-Sources: Wikipedia NL, Graces Guide, et al.
+Sources: Wikipedia, Graces Guide, Motor Cycling, The Motor Cycle, et al.

 D. Citroen, 45, Holborn Viaduct, E.C.